lapicidae/vdr-server/README.md

 [^1]: Simple interface is avalable at `http://<your-ip>:3000`
 [^2]: When the server is running instructions available at: `http://<your-ip>:8099`
 [^3]: WARNING: The whole process has been designed to be as safe as possible!
 Nevertheless, there is no guarantee that the recordings will not be damaged during the cleanup.
+[^4]: Plugin `streamdev-server` is required for playback.
+The default server in m3u for channels and channel images is the [network alias](https://docs.docker.com/engine/reference/run/#network-settings) of the container.

 ### User / Group Identifiers
 When using volumes (`-v` flags) permissions issues can arise between the host OS and the container, we avoid this issue by allowing you to specify the user `PUID` and group `PGID`.